 Chances are, these schools are most popular for a reason.
 Check out what other categories these colleges are highly ranked in by clicking on their profiles.

 It is hard to beat University of North Carolina at Chapel Hill if you wish to study History.
 Soon after graduation, History students typically make around $43,741 in the first five years of their career.
-University of North Carolina at Chapel Hill is among the largest schools in North Carolina.
+Located in Chapel Hill, North Carolina, this institution is a logical option for students who enjoy the buzz of a significant city.

 Any student pursuing a degree in History has to check out The University of Texas at Austin.
 History majors from The University of Texas at Austin receive an earnings boost of about 26.6% above the typical income of History graduates.
 The University of Texas at Austin is among the largest schools in Texas.

 It's hard to beat Harvard University if you want to study History.
 History majors from Harvard University get an earnings boost of approximately 57.4% over the average earnings of History majors.
-Situated in Cambridge, Massachusetts, this institution is a logical option for students who enjoy the buzz of a popular city.
+This school is one of the largest schools in Massachusetts.

 It's difficult to beat Texas A&M University - College Station if you wish to pursue History as a major.
-Situated in College Station, Texas, this college is ideal for students who prosper in a city atmosphere.
+With more than 20,000 students, this institution is one of the largest schools in the U.S..

 Every student who is interested in History has to take a look at University of Wisconsin - Madison.
 Students from the History major at University of Wisconsin - Madison get 3.7% more than the standard graduate with the same degree.
 Placed in Madison, Wisconsin, this college is a logical final choice for students who enjoy the exhilaration of a substantial city.